 3. Informal groups that meet casually in homes or cafes will increase.

 While traditional ministry groups have worked well for years (think Tuesday morning Bible study, MOPS, BSF and the like), we’re seeing an emergence of less formal groups of women gathering outside of church-structured programs to discuss their faith and connect relationally with each other.
 While this generally means less participation in traditional groups, it doesn’t mean that women aren’t still seeking and building vibrant communities of faith.
 They just operate differently (aka more loosely).

 As a leader you might be tempted to feel a little rejected by these informal groups that choose to meet on their own time and independently of church programs (that’s normal!), but instead consider praying about how you can come alongside these groups and support them.
 God may be raising up leaders among them that he’s calling you to mentor, pray for and teach.
 Use this opportunity to adopt these casual groups under the umbrella of your ministry and influence.

 4. Single moms will be a growing demographic to reach through service, programs and outreach.

-According to studies, a full 52% of millennial moms (ages 20-34) are single.
-And because they also tend to be in the workforce, these women are busy, burned out and spiritually depleted.
+Since single moms tend to be in the workforce, they are busy, burned out and spiritually depleted.
 While their schedules often prevent them from participating in traditional church programs (see #3), they still need support, encouragement and regular prayer.
 They also often need a hot meal delivered to their doorstep, a thoughtful note, and a night off.